About Cuffplay

 Why this exists.

 Cuffplay is an identity-first BDSM discovery platform.
-We help people figure out who they are in the kink world — through a research-informed Kink Test and deep guides written by practitioners and reviewed for tone.
+The site helps people figure out who they are in the kink world — through a research-informed Kink Test, an in-browser contract builder, and deep guides written under a single byline.

 Every tool we ship is free, anonymous, and designed to be useful the moment you open it.
 No sign-up walls.
 No “unlock premium to see your result” dark patterns.
 The free Kink Test is the free Kink Test.